hmnhGeek/Signal-Processing-and-Fourier-Transforms/DSBS Modulation Scheme using Sinc Filter/README.md

 contains twice the carrier frequency components and that is why a lowpass filter is used, which removes them and throws the envelope or the message signal as the output.

 ## Sample Run
-This script has an in-built test function to show how this script runs.
+This script has an in-built test function to show how the DSB-SC modulation scheme works.

 ### The signal is modulated using a carrier at 1000 Hz and received at the receiver
 The message signal has 10 Hz frequency.